 One year, when Mike was 9, he held one of the balls too long and it exploded in his hand.

-Learn from an ER doc’s mistake as a boy
+Learn from an ER doc’s fireworks safety mistakes as a boy

 Mitchell still remembers not being able to sleep after that 4th of July because he was in so much pain.
 He suffered burns over his right hand and arm and all the way up to his neck and back.